 Throughout his career, Dr. Davis has conducted cutting edge, innovative, interdisciplinary research and technology development on cancer, immunology, genetics, infectious disease, novel drug development, and nanofabrication of diagnostic instruments.
-His emphasis has always been to increase accuracy and decrease cost.
-He has made significant contributions to research on numerous organisms, including bacteria, yeast, plants and humans.

-Dr. Davis discovered a simple way to join together DNA from two organisms (“sticky ends”), and was the first to generate a hybrid DNA molecule that could replicate inside of cells (DNA cloning).
+Dr. Davis discovered a simple way to join together DNA from two organisms (“sticky ends”) and was the first to generate a hybrid DNA molecule that could replicate inside of cells (DNA cloning).

 Director

-Ronald W. Davis, PhD, Professor of Biochemistry and Genetics, Stanford University School of Medicine; Director, Stanford Genome Technology Center; Director, Chronic Fatigue Syndrome Research Center at Stanford University; Director, Open Medicine Foundation ME/CFS Scientific Advisory Board.
+Ronald W. Davis, PhD, Professor of Biochemistry and Genetics, Stanford University School of Medicine; Director, Stanford Genome Technology Center; Director, Chronic Fatigue Syndrome Research Center at Stanford University; Chair, Open Medicine Foundation ME/CFS Scientific Advisory Board.

 Wenzhong Xiao, PhD